 Porphyry Copper-Molybdenum-Gold Systems

-The Simuku porphyry copper deposit contains 700,000 tonnes of copper, 12,000 tonnes of molybdenum, 12 tonnes of gold and 391 tonnes of silver (or 1.5 billion pounds of copper, 26 million pounds of molybdenum, 0.4 million ounces of gold and 13 million ounces of silver).
+The Simuku porphyry copper system (Figure 1) has an Inferred Resource of 200 million tonnes grading 0.36% copper.
+It contains 700,000 tonnes of copper, 12,000 tonnes of molybdenum, 12 tonnes of gold and 391 tonnes of silver (or 1.5 billion pounds of copper, 26 million pounds of molybdenum, 0.4 million ounces of gold and 13 million ounces of silver).

 Near surface copper enrichment highlights from drilling (0.4% copper cut-off) include: